ibm-cloud-docs/vpc/vpn-overview.md

 In the dynamic route-based connection, the routes are automatically discovered and route information is exchanged between networks with protocols such as BGP.
 This option simplifies management and adapts to network changes, which makes it ideal for large or evolving environments.

-The following features are included:
+The following features are included in a site-to-site VPN gateway:

 * Secure tunnels - Create a VPN in route-based or policy-based mode to set up IPsec site-to-site tunnels between your VPC and your on-premises private network, or another VPC.
 * High availability - Built on two VPN devices, provides appliance-level redundancy.